 iv) For the inventions which are incremental in nature;

 v) For the inventions which are tangible in nature;

 vi) When the budget allocated is less and patenting cost is more.

 Countries offering Utility Patent Protection:

-Not all countries offer the utility patent protection.
+Not all countries offer utility patent protection.
 India is one of them.
-In India the provision related to utility patent grant is not present.
+In India, the provision related to utility patent grant is not present.
 Some of the countries offering utility patent protection are Brazil, China, Greece, Georgia, Italy, Japan, Korea, Kuwait, Malaysia, Spain, Portugal, UAE, Poland, Peru etc.

 Utility Patent protection in India:

 India does not offer protection under Utility Patents, therefore the Indian companies and startups which seek utility patent protection can apply in the above-mentioned countries only.
 India too requires utility patent protection provision because of its numerous benefits mentioned above.
 Apart from those utility patent protection also benefits Small and Medium Enterprise Businesses since they lack funds for conducting tests & trials and paying hefty patent fees.

 An estimate shows that there are more than 48 million SME’s in India providing employment to billions of people.
 For such SMEs utility patent protection can prove to be a boon, since they fail to protect their inventions and hence suffer losses in terms of business growth.